david-yu/vagrant-docker-ee-ubuntu/README.md

 ```
 make ucp
 ```
+You should now be able access UCP on `https://ucp.local' and login with `docker/dockeradmin`.
 Next, lets bring up kubernetes worker nodes by running the following commands to first set the orchestration mode to Kubernes and then provisioning and joining the kubernetes workers to the cluster.
 ```
 # Switch orchestration to Kubernetes
 make orch